Chain Effect is an exclusive provider of the NuCalm experience in the triangle.

 This drives us to constantly check social media and “manage” our online image and reputation.
 It makes us fall into the “Keeping up with the Jones’” trap of buying things to attempt to improve our self-worth.
 It forces us to place unachievable expectations on our relationships and cause strain when they don’t resemble the fairy tales we see on TV, Instagram, and Facebook even though they are going through normal ups and downs.

 2. Decreased attention span and lack of downtime or idle thoughts.
 We are addicted to our phones.
 Not because we like phones, but because the creators of the applications we love have designed them, so we feel compelled to interact with them whenever we have a spare moment.
 In a way, this is an extension of “1.
 Caring too much about what other people think…” but it differs because it affects us through a different mechanism.
-Every time we check our phone, we are releasing a tiny bit of dopamine into our brains.
-Dopamine is an excitatory neurotransmitter and why you have that little bit of joy wondering if you have any new emails or recent “likes”, or if there has been any breaking news in the world.
+Every time we check our phone, we are releasing a tiny bit of Dopamine into our brains.
+The Dopamine is a stimulating neurotransmitter and why you have that little bit of joy wondering if you have any new emails or recent “likes”, or if there has been any breaking news in the world.
 This constant checking of our devices eliminates the time that your brain needs to relax and for your thoughts to wander, form new ideas, and foster creativity.

 Mindfulness can also be thought of as mindlessness in that we need to let go of our thoughts and cares about them.
 It is truly thinking about nothing, especially our day to day thoughts.
 It is in this state that we are able to lower our stress levels and thus gain harmonic perspective about our problems.